MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

    ![Screenshot showing the notification icon in the Visual Studio IDE.](media/vs-2019/notification-bar.png "The notification icon in the Visual Studio IDE")

 1. In the **Notifications hub**, choose the update that you want to install.
-If you want to update now, then choose **View details** and then in the subsequent dialog box, choose **Update** to update now.
+If you want to update now, choose **View details** and then in the subsequent dialog box, choose **Update**.
 If you want to defer the update until when you close Visual Studio, choose **Update on close**.

      ![Screenshot showing the Notification hub in Visual Studio 2019.](media/vs-2019/notification-hub-details-and-update-on-close.png "The Notification hub in Visual Studio 2019")